AdobeDocs/experience-platform.en/help/ingestion/quality/subscribe-events.md

 ## Next steps

-Once you have registered Platform notifications to your project, you can view any received notifications for that registration.
+Once you have registered Platform notifications to your project, you can view received events from the project dashboard.
 Refer to the [Tracing Adobe I/O Events](https://www.adobe.io/apis/experienceplatform/events/docs.html#!adobedocs/adobeio-events/master/support/tracing.md) guide for detailed instructions on how to trace your events.